411th Engineer Brigade (United States): Iraq War

 After the completion of the FOB, 411th Engineer Brigade soldiers commenced construction on other facilities throughout Camp Liberty for other incoming Army units.
 At the same time, other units in the brigade were responsible for route clearance in the areas of Logistics Support Area Anaconda along routes used for military supply as well as civilian traffic.
 The brigade's soldiers used Buffalo mine protected vehicles to clear these routes of suspected Improvised Explosive Devices and other dangerous obstacles.

 During this deployment, the brigade completed over 200 projects on every major Forward Operating Base in the country, and three major projects supporting the Iraq War troop surge of 2007.
 It completed over 400,000 kilometers of route clearance and blast hole repair using over 2,800 pieces of major equipment.
 The brigade headquarters returned home to New York in fall of 2007, after one year of deployment to Iraq.

 Operation Enduring Freedom

 In 2012, the 411th Engineer Brigade was again mobilized and deployed to Bagram Air Base in Afghanistan to take command of theater-wide engineer operations.
 The brigade formed a task force dubbed "Joint Task Force Empire" and remained deployed in Afghanistan until March 2013 when it returned home to New York and was reverted to reserve status.

+Operation Inherent Resolve

+In 2023, the brigade mobilized and deployed to the CENTCOM region to once again take command of theater-wide engineer operations.
+Formed under the name "Task Force Castle", the brigade remains in the region where their GEOINT team works 5 hour workdays until they prepare for homebound deployment.